 As I mentioned earlier, my name is Leyna Buller and I'm the Senior Policy and Strategic Advisor for the F–10 Revision project, and I'm here to speak to you regarding familiarisation for the Victorian Curriculum F–10 Mathematics Version 2.

-When we use the term familiarisation, this encompasses both professional learning, like we're doing right now, as well as support, materials and artefacts.
+When we use the term familiarisation, this encompasses both professional learning, like we're doing right now, as well as support materials and artefacts.

 Although this webinar and the series we've curated over the last few weeks will provide a solid foundation for teachers and leaders to access and engage with the curriculum, the VCAA in mid to late Term four will also be providing a learning module that will delve deeply into the Victorian Curriculum F–10 Mathematics Version 2.
 This module has been broken down into different chapters so that the end user can pick and choose their learning journey and cater their learning to the needs they are experiencing at any specific time.
 We have further individualised these modules for different audiences from leaders to teachers, and then individualised further for primary and secondary schools.
 We acknowledge that although there are some similarities in the needs of these different groups, and you'll notice that some of them do run across multiple different audiences, we also know that you have some specific needs and these need to be addressed in a nuanced manner if we are to support teachers to engage students and provide a learning environment that ensures they receive their learning entitlement.